Read 1,000 books to your child before they start Kindergarten.

 - Books children should hear before Kindergarten

-1,000 Books is the perfect challenge while we're all 'safer at home.'
+1,000 Books is the perfect challenge to complete while you are at home or when traveling.

 - Do you re-read books on your shelf?
 Each time you read it, count it.